 Research and Development Projects

-The Role of Foodweb Manipulation for the Restoration and Management of Enriched South African Dams
+The Possibility of Fishery-based Foodweb Manipulation for the Restoration and Management of Enriched South African Dams

-Recent work by DHEC and its associates mirrors overseas studies that illustrate the potential for impoundment restoration possible via restructuring of imbalance fishery assemblages.
-Our joint investigations with Ecodynamics, undertaken at Hartbeespoort Dam, have demonstrated options for sustainable, commercially-viable rehabilitation.
+Recent work by DHEC and its associates mirrors overseas studies that have illustrated the potential for impoundment restoration possible via restructuring of imbalance fishery assemblages.
+Joint investigations undertaken at Hartbeespoort Dam demonstrated the possibility for sustainable, commercially-viable rehabilitation.
 Based on the findings of the Hartbeespoort Dam study this work will now be extended to a suite of 9 dams located in the Gauteng and North-West Provinces.

 - Determine the fish assemblages at a suite of impacted and control dams located in the same eco-region, coupled with the identification of trophic state and eutrophication impact assessment.